How to Start Farming: An Introductory Course for the Farm Curious

 –Karen Washington from Letters to a Young Farmer

-Is the How to Start Farming course for you?
+Is the How to Start Farming Course for You?

 How to Start Farming is best suited for folks who have little or no experience in farming.
 This is an introductory course so it will be an exploration of the basics of farming.
 People of all ages and walks of life are welcome to join.